arifiya96/rcads-sdq-linear-regression/README.md

 <b>Conclusion</b>
 Based on this data, mood may not be a good predictor on behaviour.
 However, this may indicate that RCADS and SDQ may not be good measures to use for this analysis.
 Some future analysis that I could do:
 - Use other properties of the RCADS and SDQ rather than just the total scores (i.e. subscales)
-- Conduct a principal component analysis (PCA) to test whether the subscales are related to each other.
-If they are not related, this questions the validity of the RCADS and SDQ.